Efraín Ríos Montt: Counter-insurgency: Fusiles y Frijoles

 Violence escalated in the countryside under the Guatemalan military's plan Victoria 82, which included a rural pacification strategy which was known as Fusiles y Frijoles (lit.
 'Rifles and beans'), often rendered into English as "beans and bullets", to preserve the original alliteration of its name.
 The "bullets" referred to the organization of the Civil Defense Patrols (Patrullas de Autodefensa Civil, PAC), primarily composed of indigenous villagers who patrolled in groups of twelve, they were usually armed with a single M1 rifle but sometimes, they were not armed at all.
 The PAC initiative was intended both to provide a pro-government presence in isolated rural villages with a majority Mayan population and to deter guerrilla activity in the area.
 The "beans" component of the counter-insurgency strategy referred to programs seeking to increase civilian-military contact and cooperation by improving the infrastructure and resources the government provided to the Mayan villages.
 This was meant to create a link in the minds of the indigenous and peasant communities between better access to resources and their cooperation with the Guatemalan government in its military struggle against the insurgents.

 In June 1982, General Ríos Montt's government announced an amnesty for all insurgents who were willing to lay down their arms.
 A month later, that announcement was followed by the declaration of a state of siege, leading to the curtailment of the activities of political parties and labor unions under the threat of death by firing squad for subversion.
+The counter-insurgency campaign pursued by Ríos Montt's government was widely seen, by both Guatemalan and foreign observers, as having rapidly turned the tide of the Guatemalan Civil War and put an end to any realistic prospect of the leftist insurgents taking power or even extending their influence in the countryside.
+In May 1983, the London-based journal The Economist declared that "with the help of Israeli advisors, [Guatemala] has succeeded where a similar campaign in neighboring El Salvador, pushed by American advisors, has failed."